Merkoba/Meltdown/keyboard.md

 Ctrl: Submit without using history

-Shift: Make a tab and submit
+Shift: Show the Write textbox and add a line

 ---